allegro/allegro.tech/_posts/2020-11-27-speeding-up-warm-builds.md

 src="/img/articles/2020-11-27-speeding-up-warm-builds/xcode-dependency-analysis.png"/>

 Selecting the checkbox isn't enough to benefit from dependency analysis.
-Xcode analyses dependencies of a script, i.e. it verifies if the inputs of the script has changed since the last run and if the outputs of the script exist.
+Xcode analyses dependencies of a script, i.e. it verifies if the inputs of the script have changed since the last run and if the outputs of the script exist.
 The potential problem occurred for scripts in our project - they didn't have explicit inputs and outputs defined so we couldn't tap into the brand new feature of Xcode.

 ## Defining inputs and outputs for scripts